eltortillero/angular-workspaces-crashcourse/README.md

     won't come up this time, this means that the first setted a default selected style preprocessor to create a shared library
     nx g @nrwl/angular:lib shared
-    this will create our library and we can target this the library to make our shared component
+    this will create our library and we can target this the library to make our shared component with the next command: nx g @nrwl/angular:component /component/wonderful-title --project=share --export
+    this will generate a component in the wonderful-title and export thanks to the --export flag now we import the shared module and make use of the nx-angular-workspace-wonderful-title

 ## Adding capabilities to your workspace